Runcorn Town F.C.: North West Counties Football League: 2010 to present

 In their opening match in Division One in August 2010 they beat Abbey Hey 5–1 with Marvin Molyneux scoring Town's first ever goal in the league after just three minutes.

 The first season was a real success, with the club losing just two of their 34 league matches.
 Promotion to the Premier Division was achieved at the first attempt following a 2–0 victory at Pavilions against Chadderton, and they finished the season as runners up in the league.
 They finished the season on a club record run of 25 league games without defeat.

 In their first season in the Premier Division, Runcorn Town continued their success by finishing as runners up behind Ramsbottom United.

 The subsequent seasons saw Town struggle to recapture past form in the NWCFL Premier Division, finishing 4th, 5th and 13th twice in successive seasons, although they established themselves somewhat as a Cup team.
 Continued success in the FA Vase seen them reach at least the second round in every season entered, whilst in 2014–15 they reached the third qualifying round of the FA Cup for the first time, famously winning at Conference North side Barrow.

 2016 brought the appointment of Chris Herbert as manager after Simon Burton left the club after a seven-year period.
-It was an uphill battle to get a squad together, with only one player retained from the previous season.
-There were no real cup runs this year, but Town bounced back in the league to finish third, level on points with runners-up Bootle.
+It was difficult to get a squad together, with only one player retained from the previous season.
+There were no real cup runs this year, but Town came back in the league to finish third, level on points with runners-up Bootle.

 The 2017–18 season saw the club get off to a record breaking start as they won their first 11 games of the season, with the first defeat coming in November.
 But the bad weather over winter saw momentum halted, playing just once in 35 days, and in ten league games until February, Town picked up just seven points.
 The end to the season was almost as good as the start, but they left themselves too much to do and finished third once more, albeit with a club record 93 points.